ZupIT/beagle-backend-ts/docs/advanced/context.md

 1. [Keep reading](#keep-reading)

 ## The context structure
-The Context API in the Beagle Backend TS is a sugar syntax for creating Beagle Expressions, which are strings in the format `"@{expression}"`.
-This API is important because it's very hard and dangerous to work directly with strings, since we can't type it.
+The Context API in the Beagle Backend TS is its way of creating Beagle Expressions safely.
+Beagle Expressions are strings in the format `"@{expression}"`.
+This API is important because it's very hard and dangerous to work directly with strings, since we can't type them.

 A Context can be read, set or declared.
 For reading a context, beagle uses expressions like `"@{user.name}"` or `"@{user.documents[0]}"`.
 The important information we need to have about a Context is the string between "@{" and